-New murder charge against Missouri woman in man’s death
+Woman charged with murder in boyfriend’s movie scene killing

 FULTON, Mo.
-(AP) - A central Missouri woman who reportedly told investigators that she fatally shot her boyfriend as they were acting out a movie scene is now charged with first-degree murder.
+(AP) - A central Missouri woman has been charged with first-degree murder after telling investigators that she fatally shot her boyfriend as they acted out a movie scene.

-Kalesha Peterson, of Fulton, was originally charged with second-degree murder in the March 7 death of her 36-year-old boyfriend, David Dalton, in Fulton.
+Kalesha Peterson was originally charged with second-degree murder in the March 7 killing of her 36-year-old boyfriend, David Dalton, in Fulton.

 A grand jury returned an indictment of first-degree murder and armed criminal action on Friday.

-KRCG reports a court document says Peterson told Fulton police that she and Dalton were drinking and watching a movie when he suggested they act out a movie scene involving a firearm.
-She said she accidentally shot Dalton during that scene.
-She also allegedly told police she was intoxicated and taking several medications at the time.
+KRCG reports that a court document says the 37-year-old Peterson told Fulton police that she and Dalton were drinking and watching a movie when he suggested they act out a scene involving a firearm.
+She said she accidentally shot him during that scene.
+According to the document, she told police she was intoxicated and on several medications at the time.

 Her arraignment is scheduled for Oct 15.